vidbina/vidbina.github.io/_posts/2015-09-18-slack-broke-my-flow.markdown

  - engineering
  - work
-description: "Just a rant about flow, task-switching and the methods I employ to protect my flow at the office."
+description: "Just a rant about flow, task-switching and the methods I employ to protect my flow at the office all instigated by another episode of Slack alerting me out of my flow."
 ---
 I'm getting stuff done again.
 Concocting possible next steps to be able to present a well thought-through battleplan to the team.
 Yes, I'm awaiting that moment the metrics demonstrate that we are set to move forward; that moment when we have discovered the wave we are to ride :surfer:.
-Suddenly I'm jolted out of the zone by this one round that I have come to dislike intensely :rage:.
+Suddenly I'm jolted out of the zone by this one sound that I have come to dislike intensely :rage:.
 Crap :shit:, that's what you get for forgetting to kill Slack before getting started!